-Agricultural Power and Technology areas of study include:
+The Agricultural Power and Technology course includes:

 - Shop Safety